-4 Results
+5 Results

-We have implemented our proposed method in OpenGL, the complete sample code is available in [24].
+We have implemented our proposed method in OpenGL (the sample code for the two-view rectified case is available in [28]).
 In this section, we will present some quantitative results both in accuracy and speed.

-For accuracy evaluation, we use the data set from the Middlebury stereo evaluation page [20].
+For accuracy evaluation we use the data set from the Middlebury stereo evaluation page [24].
 There are four stereo pairs, each with a ground truth disparity map.
-We calculate disparity maps using our method and compare them with the ground truth.
-The result is summarized in Table 1, and some disparity maps are shown in Figure 6 and 7.
+We calculate disparity maps using our two-frame method and compare them with the ground truth.
+The result is summarized in Table 1, and some disparity maps are shown in Figure 11 and 12.
 The "All" columns show the overall error rates, which is calculated as follows: If a pixel's disparity differs more than one from the ground truth, it is considered as a bad match.
 The error rate is the ratio between the total number of bad matches and total number of pixels, excluding the boundary pixels (which are also marked in the ground truth data).
-The Middlebury page uses the same accuracy measure [20].
+The Middlebury page uses the same accuracy measure [24].
 For results after cross-checking, we compute the error rate as the ratio of incorrectly matched pixels and pixels with disparity values, excluding the boundary and occluded pixels as usual.
 In these cases, we also calculate the percentage of "missing" pixels.
 These numbers are displayed in the "Miss" columns.

-Alg Tsukuba Sawtooth Venus Map
+Alg Tsukuba Sawtooth Venus Мар

 All Miss All Miss All Miss All Miss

 MIP 7.07 0 10.4 0 13.3 0 2.33 0

 AW4 9.68 0 5.79 0 15.7 0 0.91 0

 MPX 2.96 22.5 6.76 13.1 4.96 16.9 0.69 12.7

 AWX 3.33 28.5 4.02 19.1 2.46 35.6 0.80 22.2

+Table 1

-Table 1: Reconstruction Accuracy.
+Reconstruction Accuracy.
 All numbers are in percentage.
 "All" is the overall error rate.
 "Miss" is the percentage of pixels with undefined disparity values due to the inconsistency from cross-checking.
 Four different algorithms are tested; they are the mipmap method (MIP), the adaptive window method (AW4), and their derivations with cross-checking (MPX and AWX).